tomislavjezidzic/draad/README.md

 const newDraad = new Draad('connectingElementClass');
 ```

-It needs unique class of the elements that needs to be connected
+It __needs unique class__ for the elements that needs to be connected

 ```HTML
 <span class="connectingElementClass"></span>